-As of June 30, 2019, the state owned 375 energy-efficient passenger motor vehicles.
-All vehicles in the category are either electric or fuel based, with all fuel-based vehicles owned achieving at least 25 MPG highway.
+As of June 30, 2022, the State of Tennessee owned 194 energy-efficient passenger motor vehicles.
+All vehicles in the category are either electric or fuel-based, with all fuel-based vehicles achieving at least 25 MPG on the highway.
 Below are some subcategories within the total:

 Energy Efficient Category Number of Vehicles

-Flex Fuel (FFV) 202
+Flex Fuel (FFV) 97

-Hybrid 29
+Hybrid 0

-Electric 4
+Electric 3

-Gas 140
+>25 MPG Highway 94

-Total 375
+194

-FY 2019 Acquisitions
+FY 2022 Acquisitions

-During fiscal year 2019, the state purchased 67 passenger vehicles, all of which were energy-efficient.
+During the fiscal year 2022, the State purchased 15 passenger vehicles, all of which were energy efficient.
 The following table lists the make and models purchased.